Families of Blowups of the Real Affine Plane: Classification, Isotopies and Visualization: Structure and Classification of Regular Embedded Blowups

-{\rm \bf{Reduced and Strongly Regular Pairs and Application to Sign Distributions.}} {\rm The remaining part of this section is devoted to the Isomorphy Criterion mentioned in (1.19) and hence to the solution of the Classification Problem (1.0)(b) for regular embedded blowups.
-We first will introduce two special types of regular pairs of polynomials and relate these to the sign distribution map which was mentioned already in (1.16).}
+{\rm \bf{Reduced and Strongly Regular Pairs and Application to Sign Distributions.}} {\rm The remaining part of this section is devoted to the Classification Theorem mentioned in (1.11) and hence to the solution of the Classification Problem (1.0)(b) for regular embedded blowups.
+We first will introduce two special types of regular pairs of polynomials.}